 *What if I'm an inexperienced or new to leading a group?
 Is this e-book suitable for me?

 Absolutely it is!
 If you're looking for ways to lessen your anxiety about teaching public speaking and the stress your student's typically undergo while learning it, then you'll be prepared to give games a go.
 Start with the simpler ones activities and build - learn alongside your pupils.
 They'll love, and thank you for it!
 Truly, everything you need to begin is here.

 Public speaking.
 Two words.
 Only one of them is the problem and it's not 'speaking'.

 You can help them solve the other by playing these games.
 There's a great example, plus a printable, in the preview pdf.
 Look and see!

 You're in a safe place purchasing zone.

 Buy with confidence.
 If you find this ebook of public speaking games is not what you need, email me within 30 days of buying it and I'll refund your full purchase price.

 Please note - You are buying an instantly available downloadable ebook (pdf) and 32 resource files (pdfs).

 Step 1.
 You will be automatically returned from the PayPal thank you page to a special page on this site containing the ebook link.

 Step 2.
 Click the link and download the ebook to your computer.
 When you open it and click on the resource file links within it, you'll gain access to the 32 supporting pdfs.

-If you have any problems with the process (and please double-check your email address!) contact me.
+If you have any problems with the download process contact me.
 I'll sort it out for you as fast as possible.